T

 restaurant

-Indulge in some of the most highly acclaimed barbecue in Texas at Franklin Barbecue.
-Be prepared for a wait, but the melt-in-your-mouth brisket and ribs are worth it.
+Renowned as one of the best barbecue joints in Texas, Franklin Barbecue is a must-visit for meat lovers.
+Be prepared for a significant wait, but the melt-in-your-mouth brisket and ribs are widely considered worth it.

 • Arrive very early, often before opening, to get a spot in line.